 One of the original Olmsted Brothers design features of Fort Tryon Park, the Alpine Garden, on the park’s eastern expanse, was barely a memory as time and neglect had obscured its staircases and grotto, and the garden was long–buried beneath dense layers of overgrowth.
 Over the past five years, Parks Department gardeners have uncovered the secrets of the garden and restoration plans are being finalized as part of the effort to revitalize the Broadway side of the park.

-Over the last few years, the Fort Tryon Park Trust has been raising money to renovate the Broadway side of the park, its Alpine Garden and its water grotto feature.
+Over the last few years, the Fort Tryon Park Trust has been raising money to renovate the Broadway side of the park, its Alpine Garden and its grotto water feature.
 Historic photos from the Olmsted Archives and 1933 drawings of the Alpine Garden area by the Olmsted Brothers are guiding the restoration approach as are the original water service drawings executed by the City in consultation with the Olmsted Brothers firm.
-The renovated Alpine Garden snf the park's Broadway expanse will have water service, enabling horticulture and drinking fountains where there had been none since the 1950s.
+The renovated Alpine Garden and the park's Broadway expanse now has water service, enabling horticulture and drinking fountains where there had been none since the 1950s.

 Critical funding for this project has been provided by the Peter Jay Sharp Foundation and the Cleveland Dodge Foundation.
 The effort to reactivate the grotto has been led by Quennell Rothschild & Partners, working with Walter B. Melvin Architects.

-The Parks Department and the Fort Tryon Park Trust, with the help of Alpine Garden Gardener Kean Eng, have worked with volunteers to restore the Broadway landscape on the park perimeter and adjacent slopes.
-Over 9,600 volunteer hours have resulted in the planting of more than 35,000 plants, trees and shrubs along the six block eastern expanse of Fort Tryon, making a more welcoming environment for those coming to view the Alpine Garden.
+The NYC Parks Department and the Fort Tryon Park Trust have worked with volunteers to restore the Broadway landscape on the park perimeter and adjacent slopes.
+Over 30,000 volunteer hours have resulted in the planting of more than 45,000 plants, trees and shrubs along the six block eastern expanse of Fort Tryon, making a more welcoming environment for those coming to view the Alpine Garden.